NPQ Delivery Lead

 Assistant Headteacher Behaviour and Ethos KS3 at Saddleworth School

-My name is Sarah, I attended both school and college in Oldham and have strong roots to both the town and wider city of Manchester.
+I attended both school and college in Oldham and have strong roots to both the town and wider city of Manchester.
 I began my teaching career at Royton and Crompton in 2003 and I since then I have taught at different schools across Oldham, Tameside and Spain for the last twenty years.
 I have always enjoyed working with young people, my roles have been varied over the years, but I have always found Pastoral and Personal Development to be the most important when it comes to shaping the culture, ethos and character of our young people.
 At present I am an Assistant Headteacher responsible for Behaviour, Culture and Standards, previous to this I have been a Head of Year at The Blue Coat School and Head of Department for both Sociology, PSHE and CEIAG.
 I have recently completed the NPQLBC course and found it to be both insightful and thought provoking in terms of my own practice and implementation of new ideas.
 I am very much looking forward to facilitating your NPQ journey and hope you enjoy the course as much as I did.

 NPQ Leading Literacy